By Barry de SilvaPublic Relations Manager

-As we come to the end of 2021 and look to next year, a bright new creative dawn will give us the chance to collaborate, engage with new opportunities, and chase those dreams we’ve been putting off.
+It’s the start of a new year and with it brings a bright new creative dawn.
+This is the chance to collaborate, engage with new opportunities, and chase those dreams we’ve been putting off.
 Look out, 2022 is going to be a huge year for creatives.

 - Creativity cannot be replaced